-What do you think of when you hear Barcelona?
+What do you think of when you hear the mention of Barcelona?
 What is the first thing that comes to mind?
 Some people think of a Spanish-speaking place.
 Others familiar with the location will talk about its seashores and pleasant weather.
-However, most people think of football, also known as soccer, for Americans.
+However, most people worldwide associate the city with football, also known as soccer, particularly in the United States.

 As an African girl who grew up watching football(soccer) religiously, Barcelona has always been on my mind.
-Before I could dream of anything else, I dreamt about watching an FC Barcelona game in Barcelona.
-When I confirmed my study abroad program in France, going to Barcelona was the first trip I planned for.
-Regretfully, I did not get to go to Barcelona when I lived in France.
-I had another opportunity to study in Europe when I got into a master’s program in Ghent, Belgium.
+One of my childhood dreams was to one day watch an FC Barcelona game in Barcelona.
+It has been a lifelong goal of mine, and when I became old enough to travel, I knew I would have to make that dream a reality.
+When I confirmed my study abroad program in France in 2018, I planned to visit Barcelona.
+Regrettably, I did not get to see Barcelona when I lived in France.
+In 2020, I had another opportunity to study in Europe when I got into a master’s program in Ghent, Belgium.
 The first thing I thought of was, “Oh, here is another opportunity to study in Europe; therefore, I can go to Barcelona.”
-As luck would have it, the world shut down because of the pandemic, so my plans to go to Barcelona were squashed again.
+As luck would have it, the world shut down due to the pandemic, so my plans to visit Barcelona were once again thwarted.

-However, my experiences in Belgium made me want to have a “re-do.”
-Although I could explore Belgium, the pandemic made it hard to explore Belgium and other European countries the way I wanted because of the lockdown and strict protocols.
-In my plan for a “re-do,” I decided to visit places I did not get to see, and the first trip was Barcelona.
+However, my limited experiences in Belgium made me want to have a “re-do.”
+Although I could have revisited Belgium to make up for experiences I missed due to lockdowns and strict travel protocols, I decided to visit places I had not seen.
+Hence, my first European trip was to Barcelona.
 Not only was this trip part of my “re-do” plan, a realization of a childhood dream, but it was also my 25th birthday present to myself.
-Therefore, I planned a week-long trip to Barcelona and had a wonderful experience.
-This trip was my first vacation; I was not traveling because of school or work, so I did not have the backing or social support I used to have as a student and a professional.
-I had to use safety measures I did not use with my other trips; I had to do things independently.
+I planned a week-long trip to Barcelona and had a wonderful experience.
+This trip was my first vacation.
+For the first time, I was not traveling due to school or work, so I didn’t have the backing or social support I had as a student and a professional.
+I had to use safety measures that I didn’t use on my other trips.
+I had to do things independently.

-As someone who traveled for long durations, I thought seven days was not enough to explore a city.
+As someone who traveled for long durations, I don’t think a week-long trip is enough to explore a city.
+I am the type of traveler who likes to immerse myself in another country’s culture.
+I want to live like the locals and less like a tourist.
 The benefit of living abroad for an extended time is that it allows you to integrate into the local community.
-Shorter stays put you in a tourist mindset where you feel you want to fit the big tourist attractions in your schedule and do not have room to indulge with the local community.
-Since my trips abroad were for an extended period, I did not put a lot of emphasis on big attractions, and now that I was going to Barcelona for a shorter stay, I wanted to find the right balance to see the big attractions as well as enjoying and indulging with the local community.
-I found so much to do and experience when I arrived in Barcelona.
+Shorter stays put you in a tourist mindset, where you feel compelled to fit the prominent tourist attractions into your schedule and don’t have room to interact with the local community.
+Since my trips abroad were for an extended period, I never had to put a lot of emphasis on big attractions.
+However, since I was going to Barcelona for a shorter stay, I wanted to find the right balance between seeing the major attractions and immersing myself in the local community.
+Upon my arrival in Barcelona, I found a wealth of things to do and experience.
 I went on amazing adventures and once again tested my limits.
-Should you want to spend seven days in Barcelone, here are the seven must-do activities you too can enjoy!
+From that experience, I have gathered seven must-have experiences that travelers of any duration should have while visiting Barcelona.
+Here is my recommended must-do list!

-The lists below are activities that I did during my trip.
-There is so much more you can do and see in Barcelona.
+The lists below outline the activities I completed during my trip, as well as some I would love to do next time I visit.
 You do not have to limit yourself to these activities only.
-However, a trip to Barcelona will only be sufficient with the adventure listed below.
-A link at the bottom of the articles will give you access to other attractions.
-These are the attractions I highly recommend for when you are on a short stay in Barcelona.
+However, these experiences are essential for a wonderful getaway to Barcelona.
+A link at the bottom of the article will give you access to other attractions.
+These are the attractions I highly recommend for travelers on a short stay in Barcelona, looking to stuff in as many experiences as possible.
 Let’s begin!

 - Take the Cable Cab at Montjuic( Teleferic de Montjuic)